 While Onit Apps are pre-configured with a few standard Buttons out-of-the-box, an App creator can also create their own custom Buttons.
-While there are different types of Buttons that you can create, in this tutorial we’ll explain how to create Action Buttons, which are helpful if your App’s users need to run an Action ad-hoc.
+While there are different types of Buttons that you can create, in this tutorial, we’ll explain how to create Action Buttons, which are helpful if your App’s users need to run an Action ad-hoc.

 For example, you might want users to run a Generate Spreadsheet Action on a Record whenever they want.
 If so, you can create a Button that fires this Action.